matejkvassay/mlflow-sqlite-server/README.md

 ```

 #### 2. Run Docker image
-Map port 5000 and provide mount a local dir where data will be persisted.
+Map port 5000 and mount a local directory where data will be persisted.
 ```
 docker run -p 5000:5000 -v <YOUR LOCAL DIR>:/data mlflow-sqlite-server:latest
 ```